aminekun90/qibla/Readme.md

 Currently this app is not available on the App Store if you want it you can donate via [paypal me](https://www.paypal.com/paypalme/aminebouzahar).

+Comming soon on the app store stay tuned !!

 ## ✨ Key Features

 * **Fixed Qibla Reference:** A hardcoded, non-deletable indicator for the Kaaba ($21.42248^\circ$ N, $39.82621^\circ$ E) that remains active regardless of user data.